Garum: Social aspects

 Garum had a social dimension that might be compared to that of garlic in some modern Western societies, or to the adoption of fish sauce in Vietnamese cuisine (called nước mắm there).
 Seneca, holding the old-fashioned line against the expensive craze, cautioned against it, even though his family was from Baetian Corduba:

 A surviving fragment of Plato Comicus speaks of "putrid garum".
 Martial congratulates a friend on keeping up amorous advances to a girl who had indulged in six helpings of it.

 The biological anthropologist Piers Mitchell suggests that garum may have helped spread fish tapeworms across Europe.

 As medicine

 Garum was also employed as a medicine.
 It was thought to be one of the best cures for many ailments, including dog bites, dysentery, and ulcers, and to ease chronic diarrhea and treat constipation.
 Garum was even used as an ingredient in cosmetics and for removal of unwanted hair and freckles.

 Legacy

 Garum remains of interest to food historians and chefs, and has been reintroduced into modern food preparation.
-In Southeast Asia, fish sauce is a distinctive element of that region's cuisine, used much as garum was in Rome.
-In Cádiz, Spain, in 2017, one chef used its flavors for a fish salad recipe, after Spanish archaeologists found evidence of garum in amphoras recovered in the ruins of Pompeii, dating to 79 AD.
+In Cádiz, Spain, in 2017, one chef used its flavors for a fish salad recipe, after Spanish archaeologists found evidence of garum in amphorae recovered in the ruins of Pompeii, dating to 79 AD.

-Garum is believed to be the ancestor of the fermented anchovy sauce colatura di alici, still produced in Campania, Italy.
+Garum is believed to be the ancestor of the fermented anchovy sauce colatura di alici, still produced in Campania, Italy, as well as the fermented anchovy and sardine paste pissalat in the Nice region, France.

-Worcestershire sauce is a savory sauce based upon fermented anchovies and other ingredients.
-Ketchup, originally a savory fish sauce that contained neither sugar nor tomatoes, shared its basic ingredients, culinary functions and popularity with garum.